yuyudaodevlab/yuyudaodevlab/README.md

 ## ⚡ About Me

-I am a **technologist and systems engineer** based in  Japan, operating at the intersection of **artificial intelligence**, **full-stack web engineering**, and **international localization**.
+I am a technologist and systems engineer based in Japan, operating at the intersection of artificial intelligence, full-stack web engineering, and international localization.
 With a rigorous foundation spanning Next.js application architecture, Python-driven AI pipelines, and enterprise-grade infrastructure virtualization via Proxmox VE, I design and ship systems built to perform.
 My work extends well beyond code.
-As a certified **Google AI professional** and an active contributor to globally distributed open-source platforms, I bridge the divide between cutting-edge technology and international communities.
-I bring a product-engineering mindset to every project — meticulous about performance, deliberate about developer experience, and relentless about quality.
+As a certified Google AI professional and an active contributor to globally distributed open-source platforms, I bridge the divide between cutting-edge technology and international communities.

-Whether architecting multi-tenant Next.js platforms, orchestrating large language model pipelines, or translating complex technical documentation for Japan's developer community, I operate with the highest standard of precision and craft.

 <br/>